 These bathroom paint ideas will have you updating your space in no time.
 Because, gone are monotonous bathroom colour schemes and vanilla decor features of times past – it's time to be more adventurous with your space.
 And, as paint offers one of the quickest, cheapest and most effective ways to makeover a space, we thought we'd compile the most inspiring painted bathroom looks for you to copy, in your own home.

-For tons more bathroom paint ideas and for heaps more general (but equally as important) decor updates and inspiration be sure to check out our bathroom ideas hub page.
+Keep scrolling for our vibrant roundup, and for tons more delightful decor updates and inspiration be sure to check out our bathroom ideas feature.

 - If you need more practical tips on bathroom design we've got you covered over in our advice feature so make sure you check that out too.

 - And there are plenty more gorgeous ideas in this week's Real Homes Show which you can watch below:

 1. Go for a dramatic blue black scheme

 In a bathroom with a high ceiling and good natural lighting, a deep, inky wall colour will look elegant.
 Painting bathrooms is a good time to experiment and use colour blocking to make the room feel loftier still, with the lighter colours from picture (or dado) rail upwards, and pick a pale, reflective material, such as marble tiles, for the flooring.
 Want a really contemporary feel?
 Paint the ceiling too (just check out our guide to how to paint a ceiling before you start).

 2. Create an inviting space with warm bathroom paint ideas